Sputnik crisis: Launch

 The Soviets used ICBM technology to launch Sputnik into space, which gave them two propaganda advantages over the US at once: the capability to send the satellite into orbit and proof of the distance capabilities of their missiles.
 That proved that the Soviets had rockets capable of sending nuclear weapons to Western Europe and even North America.
 That was the most immediate threat that Sputnik 1 posed.
 The United States, a land with a history of geographical security from European wars because of its distance, suddenly seemed vulnerable.

 A contributing factor to the Sputnik crisis was that the Soviets had not released a photograph of the satellite for five days after the launch.
 Until then, its appearance remained a mystery to Americans.
 Another factor was its weight of 184 lb, compared to US plans to launch a satellite of 21.5 lb.
 The Soviet claim seemed outrageous to many American officials, who doubted its accuracy.
 US rockets then produced 150000 lbf of thrust, and US officials presumed that the Soviet rocket that launched Sputnik into space must have produced 200000 lbf of thrust.
 In fact, the R-7 rocket that launched Sputnik 1 into space produced almost 1000000 lbf of thrust.
 All of those factors contributed to the Americans' perception that they were greatly behind the Soviets in the development of space technologies.

 Hours after the launch, the University of Illinois at Urbana–Champaign Astronomy Department rigged an ad hoc interferometer to measure signals from the satellite.
 Donald B. Gillies and Jim Snyder programmed the ILLIAC I computer to calculate the satellite orbit from this data.
 The programming and calculation was completed in less than two days.
 The rapid publication of the ephemeris (orbit) in the journal Nature within a month of the satellite launch helped to dispel some of the fears created by the Sputnik launch.
 However, Sputnik was not part of an organized effort to dominate space according to a Soviet space scientist.
+It could not take pictures, make sophisticated calculations, or carry out orders.
+Sputnik was only capable of making high pitched beeps allowing it to be tracked for research.

 The successful launch of Sputnik 1 and then the subsequent failure of the first two Project Vanguard launch attempts greatly accentuated the US perception of a threat from the Soviet Union that had persisted since the Cold War had begun after World War II.
 The same rocket that launched Sputnik could send a nuclear warhead anywhere in the world in a matter of minutes, which would strip the Continental United States of its oceanic defenses.
 The Soviets had demonstrated that capability on 21 August by a 6000 km test flight of the R-7 booster.
 The event was announced by TASS five days later and was widely reported in other media.